department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/dependents-education.md

 <div class="va-introtext">

-If you’re the child or spouse of a Veteran who has died or is disabled, find out if you can get help paying for school or job training through the Survivors’ and Dependents’ Educational Assistance (DEA) program.
+Find out if you can get help paying for school or job training through the Survivors’ and Dependents’ Educational Assistance (DEA) program if you’re the child or spouse of a Veteran who has died or is disabled.

 </div>